Harald-U/docker-101/docs/lab6.md

 ### Images

+List all images downloaded from Docker Hub (or other repositories) and created by `docker build` locally:

 ```
 docker image ls
 ```

-Lists all images downloaded from Docker Hub (or other repositories) and created by `docker build` locally.

 If you are busy making changes to your application and rebuilding images, you may get "dangling images":